microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/aes_hash/README.md

 3. The main application executes one step from each algorithm at a time, interleaving calls to each operation context.
 4. Because each operation has a different number of steps, execution changes which algorithm's operation happens in relation to others.
 5. As each operation completes its step, it indicates if the step was executed succesfully.
 For the finalization step, a comparison against expected results is performed and the pass/fail message reflects that comparison.
-6. Each algorithm executes all defines test cases for that algorithm, one step at a time, until the test data indicates there are no more steps.
+6. Each algorithm executes all defined test cases for that algorithm, one step at a time, until the test data indicates there are no more steps.
 7. The application executes a number of iterations of steps 1-6 (defined as `7`, and controlled with the `TEST_ITERATIONS` definition in `app_aes_hash.c`).